GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ### default exports

-No clear way to add or substract functionality.
+No clear way to add or subtract functionality.
 Prefer named exports.

 ### Meta-programming and Proxy